-The new landscape of computing degree programs reflects the ways in which computing-as-a-whole has matured to address the important problems of the new millennium.
+The new landscape of computing degree programs reflects the ways in which computing as a whole has matured to address the problems of the new millennium.
 In the U.S., computer engineering had solidified its status as a discipline distinct from electrical engineering and assumed a primary role with respect to computer hardware and related software.
-Software engineering has emerged from within computer science to address the important challenges inherent in building software systems that are reliable and affordable.
+Software engineering has emerged to address the important challenges inherent in building software systems that are reliable and affordable.
 Information technology has come out of nowhere to fill a void that the other computing disciplines did not adequately address.

 This maturation and evolution has created a greater range of possibilities for students and educational institutions.
 The increased diversity of computing programs means that students face choices that are more ambiguous than they were before the 1990s.
 The bottom portion of Figure 2.1 shows how prospective students might perceive the current range of choices available to them.
+The dotted ovals show how prospective students are likely to perceive the primary focus of each discipline.

-As a practical matter, it is still clear where students who want to study hardware should go.
+It is clear where students who want to study hardware should go.
 Computer engineering has emerged from electrical engineering as the home for those working on the hardware and software issues involved in the design of digital devices.
+For those with other interests, the choices are not so clear-cut.
+In the pre-1990s world, students who wanted to become expert in software development would study computer science.
+The post-1990s world presents meaningful choices: computer science, software engineering, and even computer engineering each include their own perspective on software development.
+These three choices imply real differences: for CE, software attention is focused on hardware devices; for SE, the emphasis is on creating software that satisfies robust real-world requirements; and for CS, software is the currency in which ideas are expressed and a wide range of computing problems and applications are explored.
+Such distinctions may not be visible to prospective students.
+Naïve students might perceive that all three disciplines share an emphasis on software and are otherwise indistinguishable.

-For those with other interests, however, the choices are not so clear-cut.
-In the pre-1990s world, students who wanted to become expert at software development would go into computer science.
-The post-1990s world presents meaningful choices: computer science, software engineering, and even computer engineering each include their own discipline-specific perspective on software development.
+Figure 2.1.
+Harder Choices: How the Disciplines Might Appear to Prospective Students

-Similarly, in the pre-1990s world, the predominant area for applying technology to real-world problems was in business and information systems was the home for such work.
-The scope of real-world applications has broadened from business to organizations of every kind, and students face a choice between information systems and information technology programs, each with its own special focus.
+Similarly, in the pre-1990s world, a primary area for applying computing to solve real-world problems was in business, and information systems was the home for such work.
+The scope of real-world uses has broadened from business to organizations of every kind, and students can choose between information systems and information technology programs.
+While the IT and IS disciplines both include a focus on software and hardware, neither discipline emphasizes them for their own sake; rather, they use technology as critical instruments for addressing organizational needs.
+While IS focuses on the generation and use of information, and IT focuses on ensuring that the organization's infrastructure is appropriate and reliable, prospective students might be unaware of these important differences and see only that IS and IT share a purpose in using computing to meet the needs of technology-dependent organizations.

 2.3.
-Descriptions of the major computing disciplines
+Descriptions of the Major Computing Disciplines

-In this section, we characterize each of the five major kinds of computing disciplines.
-See sections 3.4 and 3.5 for more information on how to understand this important distinction between the names of the computing disciplines and the names of a particular degree program.
+In this section, we characterize each of the five major computing disciplines.
+See Sections 3.4 and 3.5 for more information on how to understand this important distinction between the names of the computing disciplines and the names of a particular degree program.